Hydrogen – the fuel of South Africa’s green future

-At the 2018 SingularityU Summit in SA, futurist Ramez Naam talked about how alternative energies were disrupting traditional coal-based energy sources.
+At a SingularityU Summit in SA, Ramez Naam, Co-Chair for Energy and Environment at Singularity University, talked about how alternative energies were disrupting traditional coal-based energy sources.
 He said moving towards renewables made sense both economically and morally, as there were significant health risks associated with carbon-based energy.

 According to Naam, the more renewable energy is used, the less it costs.
 Bring innovation into the equation, and the benefits are clear-cut.
 He calls this a "virtuous circle", with prices of alternative energies coming down and, in the end, having the ability to produce electricity in some countries for as little as 5 to 6 US cents per kilowatt-hour (about 67c in South African currency).

-Wepener says the cost has dropped even more in recent rounds of the Renewable Energy Independent Power Producer Programme (REIPPP), where tariffs were bid as low as 60-65c per kilowatt-hour.
+Wepener says the cost has dropped even more in recent rounds of REIPPP, where tariffs were bid as low as 60-65c per kilowatt-hour.
 Consumers in some regions in SA are currently paying as much as R2.20 per kilowatt-hour.

-This will soon no longer be an isolated good news story, says Wepener.
+These will soon no longer be isolated good news stories, says Wepener.